weltensturm/erfps2/README.md

 - Custom barrel distortion shader to reduce FOV distortion in first person inspired by [an article by Giliam de Carpentier](https://www.decarpentier.nl/lens-distortion).
 - Accurate free aim (complete with a crosshair).
 - Full body animations with minimal camera clipping, while preserving the shadow of the player's helmet and head.
+- Runtime config editing (erfps2.toml) that is instantly reflected in game.

 ## Controls